aress31/sci/README.md

 		$ python3 sci.py -a [app] -t [target] -k [keyword] -p logger

-Connect your phone to your computer and use the following commands to filter and display the modified app runtime method calls:
+Connect a smartphone to a computer and launch *adb* with the following command to display an app runtime method calls:

 		$ adb logcat | grep "::trace